InesDana/CO2_emit_data/README.md

 data source: https://www.kaggle.com/datasets/thedevastator/global-fossil-co2-emissions-by-country-2002-2022

-For first_EDA.ipynb one can install all requirements with pip and requirements.txt
+For first_EDA.ipynb one can install all requirements with pip and requirements.txt The out put of this notebook is kept and it shows for example plots of total CO2 emissions and sources for top emitting countries and map plots.

 For interactive_map_plots.py geopandas has to be instsalled with conda (GeopandasDataFrame.explore() only worked this way for me).
 The packages pandas, mapclassify, and folium are also needed.